jackrendor/jhf/README.md

 # Jack Hash Finder
 Quick lookup for the original value of an hash

+# The project is archived
+Sadly, this project is not gonna be maintaned anymore.
+Websites implemented captchas and some other just straight up closed.
+Thank you for all the support.

 # Purpose
 I was tired of looking up for common hashes values by hand.
 During CTFs you will eventually encounter some hashes.
 Instead of cracking them on your local machine or fire up a browser and look it up, the script does it for you.
 It tries some services to see if it's a common and known hash.